bioforensics/lusSTR/README.md

 ___
 ## Running the lusSTR SNP workflow

-The lusSTR SNP workflow consists of three steps:
+The lusSTR SNP workflow consists of two steps:
 (1) ```format```: formatting input and calling alleles if using STRait Razor data
-(2) ```convert```: applying analytical threshold; converting data to correct format for input into EuroForMix;
+(2) ```convert```: applying analytical threshold and converting data to correct format for input into EuroForMix

-Any or all steps can be run.
-In order to run all three steps, the following command can be used:
+Either the first step, format, or both steps can be run.
+In order to run both steps, the following command can be used:
 ```
 lusstr snps all
 ```